-After every half hour operation
+After every half hour of carrier operation

-- Grease the tool shank and the tool bushings through the grease nipples. - Check that the hammer moves normally inside the housing and that the buffers are in good condition. - Check all hoses and connections. - Check the operation of the air pressure switch.
+- Grease the tool shank and the tool bushings through the grease nipples. - Check that the impact unit moves normally inside the housing and that the buffers are in good condition. - Check all hoses and connections. - Check the operation of the air pressure switch.